Press Release

 Use Department-Specific Email Addresses

-While department emails provide a straightforward submission path, directing your press release to specific journalists who cover your industry typically yields better results.
+While department emails provide a straightforward submission path, directing your news release to specific journalists who cover your industry typically yields better results.
 Start by reading recent NYT articles related to your topic to identify reporters who might have interest in your announcement.
 Most New York Times journalists include their email addresses in their author bios or at the end of their articles.

 When reaching out directly to a journalist, personalize your approach by referencing their previous work and explaining why your news would interest their specific audience.
 For example: “After reading your insightful coverage of renewable energy investments last month, I thought you might be interested in our company’s breakthrough in solar efficiency that reduces costs by 40%.”